Learning F2L

 The complete solve could look like this:

-Beware that moving the color out of the way to the other side would be a mistake because it would be incorrectly connected with the edge:
+Beware that moving the corner out of the way to the other side would be a mistake because it would be incorrectly connected with the edge:

 Boum!
 The corner and the edge are both in the top layer, but incorrectly connected.
 That can be fixed but it costs time.